Words: Jonathan Wells

 Drake’s ‘Crosby’ Chukka Boots

-Next up; boat shoes.
-When No Time To Die catches up with Bond after Matera, he’s living in Jamaica — in a beautiful coastal house and with a Spirit 46 sailing yacht at his disposal.
-As such, he is in need of a nifty pair of boat shoes — and the production team settled on Sperry to provide them.
+Next up: boat shoes.
+When No Time To Die catches up with Bond after Matera, he’s living in Jamaica, in a beautiful coastal house and with a Spirit 46 sailing yacht at his disposal.
+As such, he is in need of a nifty pair of boat shoes – and the production team settled on Sperry to provide them.

-Danner '007 Tannicus’ Tactical Boots
+Danner '007 Tanicus’ Boots

 And, lastly, back to the reliable style and comfort of Crockett & Jones.
-The ‘Molton’ boots are plain-fronted, three-eyelet chukka boots, and we’ll see Bond slip them on during the Norway-set scenes in No Time To Die.
+The ‘Molton’ boots are plain-fronted, three-eyelet chukka boots, and Bond slips into them as he’s pursued across the wilderness by Billy Magnussen’s CIA agent, Logan Ash.

-Paired with a questionable duster coat from Massimo Alba, the Dainite rubber soles will doubtlessly prove more than a match for Scandi woodland — as Bond is pursued through across the wilderness by Billy Magnussen’s CIA agent, Logan Ash.
+Paired with a duster coat from Massimo Alba, the Dainite rubber soles doubtlessly prove more than a match for Scandi woodland.

 Crockett & Jones ‘Molton’ Boots